viktorvano/STM32-Bootloader/README.md

 To calculate offest in KB in binary, visit: https://www.gbmb.org/kb-to-bytes
 Example:
 20KB is 20480 Bytes.
+Then convert that value (20480) to hexadecimal format (0x5000) in a calculator.

 To find out what is your's MCU Page Size, read a Reference Manual: https://www.st.com/resource/en/reference_manual/cd00171190-stm32f101xx-stm32f102xx-stm32f103xx-stm32f105xx-and-stm32f107xx-advanced-arm-based-32-bit-mcus-stmicroelectronics.pdf